Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

-Showing the desired claim then requires to prove that $G:\mathcal{M}\rightarrow\R^d$ is a commuting and regular parameterization for a well-chosen smooth manifold $\mathcal{M}$ of $\R^{L\times d}$.
-Then, under an additional technical assumption that we discuss and if $\vu(0)\in\mathcal{M}$, \cite[Theorem~4.8]{li2022implicit} ensures that the trajectory of $\theta$ is the solution of a Mirror Flow.
-The detailed computations are given in Appendix \ref{app:thm1}. \\ \ \\ In the previous theorem we have shown that, under mild assumptions on the inizialization, running Gradient Flow on the reparametrization $(u^j)_{j\in [L]}$ given by a Deep Diagonal Linear Network generates a trajectory in $\theta(t)=\odot_{j=1}^Lu^j(t)$ that is the solution of a Mirror Flow on the function $\mathcal{L}$ with entropy $\mathcal{Q}$.
-The strategy adopted does not lead to an explicit expression for the entropy $\mathcal{Q}$ (and so for the implicit bias induced by the reparametrization).
-On the other hand, we can guarantee that the entropy $\mathcal{Q}$ is convex and so, for instance, that the quantity $\mathcal{L}(\theta(t))$ is non-increasing along time. \\ Note that \cite{yununifying} provide a unifying analysis of the implicit bias of neural networks allowing to derive the entropy $\mathcal{Q}$ for Deep Diagonal Linear Networks for a particular initialization of the layers (see Corollary 5).
-It remains an open question whether the tensor formulation introduced in this paper can be extended to accommodate the general assumption A, which could be an interesting direction for future research.
+The above results shows that, under mild assumptions on the inizialization, Gradient Flow on the reparametrization $(u^j)_{j\in [L]}$ generates a trajectory in the effective parameters $\theta(t)=\odot_{j=1}^Lu^j(t)$ that is the solution of a Mirror Flow on the function $\mathcal{L}$ with entropy $\mathcal{Q}$.
+Our approach ensure that $\mathcal{Q}$ is convex and so, for instance, that the quantity $\mathcal{L}(\theta(t))$ is non-increasing along time.
+Indeed, in the following quantitative convergence guarantees will also be derived.
+However, our proof strategy does not lead to an explicit expression for the entropy $\mathcal{Q}$ (and hence for the implicit bias induced by the reparametrization).
+Interestingly, the results in \cite{yununifying} allow to derive the expression of the entropy $\mathcal{Q}$ for a particular initialization, namely when $u^L(0) = 0$ and $u^j(0) = \alpha \bar{u}$ for every $j \in [L-1]$, with $\alpha > 0$ and $\bar{u} \in \mathbb{R}^d$ satisfying $\bar{u}_i \neq 0$ for all $i \in [d]$.
+Indeed, under this initialization, and when $\mathcal{L}$ is the least squares loss, the trajectory $\theta(t)$ converges to $\theta_\infty$, a global minimizer.
+Moreover, the limiting solution minimizes a distance that behaves like the $\ell_1$-norm as $\alpha^L \to 0$, and like the $\ell_2$-norm as $\alpha^L \to \infty$.
+For further details, we refer the interested reader to \cite[Corollary~5]{yununifying}.
+It remains unclear whether the formulation introduced in this paper can be extended to accommodate the choice of initialization as in assumption $\mathcal{A}$.
+This question is left as a direction for future research.
+Instead, we next derive suitable convergence guarantees.